-Meanwhile, David Theroux is investigating a tragic accident that is happening in outer space at the same time Lee Jones’ murder is being investigated.
-A space freighter has gone out of control in this.
+Meanwhile, David Theroux is investigating a tragic accident which is happening in outer space at the same time Lee Jones’ murder is being investigated.
+A space freighter has gone out of control here. 😐

 The episode also features Sean Scanlan as Fox and Alan Downer as Paton, who is a Frenchman.
 One of these two could be involved in the reprogramming of the space freighter to go off course in space.

-There are two standout action scenes in the episode.
-These include the scene where Nathan gets attacked by a masked man on roller-stakes who tries to kill him at night before Sgt.
+There are two standout action scenes in this episode.
+This includes the scene where Nathan gets attacked by a masked man on roller-stakes who tries to kill him at night before Sgt.
 Corman turns up.

 ‘Conversations With The Dead’ is a better episode than the first one in the ‘Star Cops’ series.
 I’d like to think I’m getting into the ‘Star Cops’ series and I wonder what will occur next in the third episode.